-• Workplan Deadline: The deadline to submit your completed FY22/23 workplan is May 20th for grantees implementing summer programs, and July 1st for all other grantees.
+• Workplan Deadline: The deadline to submit your completed FY23/24 workplan is July 1st for all grantees.
 It is extremely important that grantees complete their workplans on time, as this will allow DCYF to provide uninterrupted invoice payments.

 SECTION III: BUDGET